| Internet-Draft | Mission Security Model | August 2026 |

 Reports current Mission state for the freshness the runtime layer

-requires, whether by introspection, the Status surface, or pushed
+requires, whether by introspection, the Status surface, pushed

 authenticated and integrity-protected.
 A compromised or spoofed state